pjmcar23/latin102profile/composition1.md

 (Words in your core vocabulary list are not translated.)

-- omnis, omnis
+- omnis, omnis: each (sg.), all (pl.)
-- capio, capĕre, cepi, captus
+- capio, capĕre, cepi, captus: to seize
-- mitto, mittĕre, misi, missus
+- mitto, mittĕre, misi, missus: to send
-- nolo, nolle, nolui, -
+- nolo, nolle, nolui, -: to wish..not, to be unwilling
 - Oechalia, Oechaliae (f.): the city Oechalia
-- pater, patris (m.)
+- pater, patris (m.):  father
 - patior, pati, -, passus: endure, suffer; can take a noun as direct object or an indirect statement construction
-- peto, petĕre, petivi or petii, petitus
+- peto, petĕre, petivi or petii, petitus: to attack, demand, seek
-- quia
+- quia: since

 ## Translation